jack-kower/linear-regression/README.md

 # 2. start a virtual environment by either activating a current virtual environment or by creating a new one
 #    a.
 To create a new one, run the command virtualenv <name of env>
 #        i. example would be virtualenv venv
 #    b.
 This is optional.
-Only to keep downloaded packeges contained in one environment
+Only to keep downloaded packages contained in one environment
 #    c.
 To activate an already made environement:
 #       i.
 On Windows: <name of environment folder>/Scripts/activate
 #       ii.
 On Mac or Linux: source <name_of_environment>/bin/activate